raspberrypilearning/star-collector/en/step_5.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Game mechanics**</span> are a key part of game design.
 They are the rules that control a player's actions.
-A **timer** is a game mechanic that adds a challenge to video games - in fact there are many Guinness World Records based on how quick players can do challenges in games!
+A **timer** is a game mechanic that adds a challenge to video games - in fact there are many Guinness World Records based on how quickly players can complete challenges in games!
 </p>

 The Player needs to keep track of how long they are taking to complete the minigame, you can do this with another variable.